 This presentation/paper first explores the timeline of a programming project that greatly informed my approach to the trumpet, and resulted in an article in the Journal of the International Trumpet Guild of the same name.
-We then go through the mechanics of brass playing, several techniques that set participants up for success in the practice room, and delve into a more philosophical understanding of what the project means– that guru can come from anywhere and everywhere.
+We then go through the mechanics of brass playing, several techniques that set participants up for success in the practice room, and delve into a more philosophical understanding of what the project means.

 My problem, a double buzz, but only occasionally

 - Pines of Rome offstage solo, ascending lines, middle-high register

 - Accompanied by other problems: stiffness, thinness, response

 - Some other clues: at its worst in an audition, when I was tired, “over-practicing”

 For science!
 A systemic process